shilad/rec-work-22/docs/index.md

 Meta Workplace, and Google Apps that are designed to positively shape internal relationships and community building.
-* **Training and workforce development systems** that understand the knowledge needed for individual growth and opportunities to deliver it, including personalized information dissemination.
+* **Training and workforce development systems** that understand the knowledge needed for individual growth and opportunities to deliver it,
+* **Personalized information dissemination** that seeks to improve individual and organizational knowledge and behavior.
 * **Information seeking tools**, such as those in the financial sector, that provide domain-specific real-time contextual information retrieval.
 * **Intelligent matchmaking** both within and across organizations.
 Contexts include finding collaborators, experts, contractors, etc.